What is the difference between a dietitian & nutritionist?

 You do not need a referral to access services if you are coming with your private health fund or are willing to pay out-of-pocket.
 A referral from your GP is necessary if you are looking to claim a Medicare rebate, this needs to be presented at your first appointment to ensure you get your rebates.

 Not a problem!
 I offer all one-on-one services virtually via Zoom.
 No log-in required, you will simply receive a link to your virtual appointment, plus a reminder email 48 hours prior to your appointment.
 Hop onto your device (preferably laptop or desktop) before your appointment time to quickly download the program then click the link to connect to your appointment.

 What is your cancellation policy?

-Providing less than 24 business hours notice to cancel an appointment will incur a $50 cancellation fee, which cannot be claimed through Medicare or your private health fund.
+Providing less than 48 hours notice to cancel or reschedule your appointment will incur a $60 cancellation fee, which cannot be claimed through Medicare or your private health fund.
 This also applies to non-attendance to appointments.
 This is to allow others who also need an appointment timely access to my services